avantikxa/avantikxa/README.md

 ### Quick facts

-- 🎓 I'm currently a final year student, pursuing a Bachelor of Technology in Data Science.
+- 🎓 Currently a final year student, pursuing a Bachelor of Technology in Data Science.
 - 🌱 Always looking for new and unique ML and AI project ideas
 - 🎸Particularly enjoy fashion analytics!